-Fee for service revenue decreased to \$9.9 million (2019 - \$12.4 million) primarily due to a reduction in tenant and consulting revenues as a result of the economic environment brought about by the pandemic.
+Fee for service revenue decreased to \$8.1 million (2020 - \$9.9 million) primarily due to a reduction in tenant and consulting revenues as a result of the economic environment brought about by the pandemic.

-The share of profits of subsidiaries, associates, and joint operations represents SaskCentral's share of net income from its investees, including Concentra Bank, Celero Solutions, PPJV, CUC Wealth, CUVentures LP and Saskatchewan Entrepreneurial Fund Joint Venture.
-SaskCentral's share of profits was \$12.2 million (2019 - \$28.1 million).
-The decrease is mainly due to a decline in Concentra Bank earnings as a result of the COVID-19 pandemic combined with costs incurred for PPJV.
+The share of losses of subsidiaries, associates, and joint operations represents SaskCentral's share of net income (losses) from its investees, including Celero Solutions, PPJV and CUC Wealth.
+SaskCentral's share of losses was \$8.6 million (2020 - \$2.5 million loss).
+The increase in the share of losses is mainly due to costs incurred by PPJV.

 Non-interest expenses represent expenditures incurred to manage liquidity and provide consulting services to Saskatchewan credit unions, as well as general operating expenses such as salary and employee benefits and occupancy costs.
-Non-interest expenses decreased to \$19.2 million (2019 - \$22.4 million) due to a reduction in general business expenses resulting from the impact of COVID-19 restrictions on operations as well as management's efforts to monitor and manage expenses.
+Non-interest expenses increased to \$20.2 million (2020 - \$19.2 million) due to an increase in salary and employee benefits and in technology infrastructure costs, offset by cost savings in professional fees and general business expenses.

-SaskCentral paid a dividend to credit unions in April 2020 of \$8.7 million (2019 - \$7.6 million) based on SaskCentral's 2019 earnings, representing a 5.3% (2019 - 4.7%) return on investment.
-In October 2020, SaskCentral paid distributions to credit unions received from Celero Solutions of \$1.3 million (2019 - \$1.3 million), representing a 0.8% (2019 - 0.8%) return on investment.
-SaskCentral also distributed to credit unions the dividends received from Concentra Bank of \$4.5 million (2019 - \$4.5 million).
-Of this, \$1.1 million was declared in December 2020 with payment in January 2021.
-Concentra Bank's dividends represented a 3.8% return on SaskCentral's investment in Concentra Bank (2019 - 3.8%).
+SaskCentral paid distributions to credit unions received from Celero Solutions of \$2.2 million (2020 - \$1.3 million), representing a 1.3% (2020 - 0.8%) return on investment.
+SaskCentral also distributed to credit unions dividends received from Concentra Bank of \$2.8 million (2020 - \$4.5 million).
+Of this, \$0.6 million was declared in December 2021 with payment in January 2022.
+Concentra Bank's dividends represented a 3.8% return on SaskCentral's investment in Concentra Bank (2020 - 3.8%).